Skip to main content

 Why This Matters

-At $300k, you've crossed into territory where your money is generating serious returns on its own.
-At 5% real returns, you're earning roughly $15k per year passively - that's $1,250/month without lifting a finger.
-For many people, this means you've already reached Coast FIRE and may not realize it.
+At $300k, your money can produce meaningful growth on its own.
+At the 5% real planning assumption, average annual growth is roughly $15k, though actual returns vary and can be negative.
 Use our calculator to check whether your current savings will grow to your FI number by your target retirement age.

 Key Considerations for Your Situation